nestjs/docs.nestjs.com/content/graphql/quick-start.md

 export class AppModule {}
 ```

 > info **Hint** For `mercurius` integration, you should be using the `MercuriusDriver` and `MercuriusDriverConfig` instead.
 Both are exported from the `@nestjs/mercurius` package.
+Same goes for the GraphQL Yoga driver: `YogaDriver` from `@graphql-yoga/nestjs`.

 The `forRoot()` method takes an options object as an argument.
-These options are passed through to the underlying driver instance (read more about available settings here: [Apollo](https://www.apollographql.com/docs/apollo-server/v2/api/apollo-server.html#constructor-options-lt-ApolloServer-gt) and [Mercurius](https://github.com/mercurius-js/mercurius/blob/master/docs/api/options.md#plugin-options)).
+These options are passed through to the underlying driver instance (read more about available settings here: [Apollo](https://www.apollographql.com/docs/apollo-server/v2/api/apollo-server.html#constructor-options-lt-ApolloServer-gt), [Mercurius](https://github.com/mercurius-js/mercurius/blob/master/docs/api/options.md#plugin-options)) and [GraphQL Yoga](https://www.graphql-yoga.com/docs/quick-start#usage).
 For example, if you want to disable the `playground` and turn off `debug` mode (for Apollo), pass the following options:

 ```typescript
 @@filename()